 \[ \begin{align} \frac{\partial}{\partial t}\int_\Omega\rho d^3r &= -\int_{\partial \Omega}\mathbf{j}\cdot d\mathbf{n} + \int_\Omega Qd^3r = -\int_\Omega\nabla\cdot\mathbf{j} - Q d^3r\nonumber\\ \Rightarrow \int_\Omega\frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} - Qd^3r &= 0.\tag{7.1}\label{eq:deriv_cont_1} \end{align} \]

-Since the integrand is continuous, it is already homogeneous and constantly equal to zero.
-If $\left|\frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} - Q\right|>\epsilon>0$ holds at a point $\mathbf{r}_0\in\Omega$, then there exists an open environment $\omega\subseteq\Omega$ with $\mathbf{r}_0\in\omega$ and $\int_\omega\frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} - Qd^3r \not= 0$ in contradiction to Eq.
+Since the integrand is continuous, it must in fact be uniformly zero.
+For if $\left|\frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} - Q\right|>\epsilon>0$ held at some point $\mathbf{r}_0\in\Omega$, there would exist an open neighborhood $\omega\subseteq\Omega$ with $\mathbf{r}_0\in\omega$ and $\int_\omega\frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} - Qd^3r \not= 0$, contradicting Eq.
 (7.1).
-It therefore applies
+Hence,

 \[ \begin{align} \frac{\partial\rho}{\partial t} + \nabla\cdot\mathbf{j} = Q.\tag{7.2}\label{eq:cont_general} \end{align} \]